Re. ACRONYMS

 4. SOCIOPATHS & PSYCHOPATHS (cont)

-ORIGINPsychopathy is generally considered a combination of genetic & chemical imbalances.
+(PS) ORIGINPsychopathy is generally considered a combination of genetic & chemical imbalances.
 Scans of PS brain show the section responsible for impulse control & emotions (compassion & remorse) is not developed.
-So they lack the proper neurological framework to develop a sense of ethics and morality.
+So they lack the proper neurological framework to form a sense of ethics and morality.

-PSs are born with cortical under-arousal, with temperamental characteristics such as impulsiveness & fearlessness, leading to a lot of risky activities.
+PSs are born with cortical under-arousal, with temperament characteristics such as impulsiveness & fearlessness, leading to a lot of risky activities.

 Also, t

-hey don’t ‘get’ (internalize) social standards of behavior, making it impossible to act appropriately.
-They’re just as likely to hurt their family & friends as they are strangers
+hey don’t ‘get’ (internalize) social standards of behavior, making it impossible to function appropriately.
+They’re just as likely to hurt their family & friends as they are strangers (MORE….)

 (PS) EMOTIONS

-<—- CHART, side view: In the extreme, Cluster B PD people suffer from a brain anomaly dramatically affecting their mental abilities & a basic part of their personality.
+IMAGEs, side view —-> In the extreme, Cluster B PD people suffer from a brain anomaly dramatically minimizing their clear-thinking ability & stunting the core personality.
 The anomaly is called Cave of septum pellucidum, causing the meso-temporal lobe to be diminished or starved.
 This scan shows reduced amounts of ‘grey areas’ in the prefrontal cortex & temporal poles, areas that normally play a vital role in expressing emotions & governing moral behavior.

-Top view —> Affected people are not capable of a sense of self-worth, guilt, introspection, self-consciousness, awareness of consequences….. nor attachment to, empathy with, concern for, or even ‘like’ – much less genuine feelings of love – for anyone.
-Others have no meaning for the PS except to be used for personal gain.
-And with no conscience, there’s nothing internal to stop them from doing horrendous things to others, & believing that it’s ok.
+<—- Top view : Affected people are not capable of awareness of consequences, guilt, genuine self-worth, self-consciousness, introspection … nor attachment to, empathy with, concern for, or even ‘like’ – much less genuine feelings of love – for anyone.
+Other people have no meaning for the PS except to be used for personal gain.
+And without a conscience, there’s nothing internal to stop them from doing horrendous things to others, & believing that it’s ok.
 (VIDEO of child psychopath)

 (PS) SOCIAL

-FROM ‘Ms No world Order’ website: “They can be found in every culture, races & socio-economic levels.
+FROM ‘Ms No world Order‘ website: “They can be found in every culture, race & socio-economic levels.
 They thrive in a collective environment, & are common at the top of most power structures – corporate, government & religious.
+(Careers that attract PS ➡️ )

 Psychopaths are manipulative & can easily gain people’s trust because they’ve learned to mimic emotion, & so appear “normal” to the unwary.
 They’re often educated & hold steady jobs.
 Some are so good at faking & conning that they can have families & other long-term relationships without those around them ever suspecting their true nature.
 (Dexter)

 These are the people we most associate with aggressive, perverted, criminal, or amoral behavior, without empathy or remorse.
-They’re angry & deeply abnormal (unhealthy), who need to have control over others & cannot nor want to sense other people’s emotions.
-They get a high off of their anti-social actions.(MORE….)
+They’re angry & deeply abnormal (unhealthy), who need to have control over others & cannot nor want to sense other people’s feelings, getting high off of their anti-social actions.(MORE….)
+CATEGORIES

 1. Distempered PS